sandrapersson149/wikiapp/README.md

 A app to search on wikipedia.

-Using only basic javascript and html/css.
+Using only vanilla javascript and html/css.

 tutorial: https://freshman.tech/wikipedia-javascript/